Nvidia GeForce RTX 3080: Thirty Second Review

 You want the best 4K performance

-4K gaming is incredibly difficult to run, but the RTX 3080 is the best graphics card yet for handling it.
+4K gaming is incredibly difficult to run, but the RTX 3080 is one of the best graphics cards for handling it, especially when you factor in its price.
 You'll be able to max out every game under the sun at this resolution at or very near 60 fps.

 You want next-gen ready performance